-Texas Tech University recognizes certain emergency situations may occur which require an immediate response from emergency services.
-Texas Tech University has developed an Emergency Management Plan (EMP) that has been designed as an All Hazards plan that addresses mitigation, preparedness, response, and recovery.
-The basic emergency procedures are to enhance the protection of lives and property through effective use of University and campus community resources.
+Texas Tech University recognizes that specific emergencies may occur that require an immediate response from emergency services.
+To address mitigation, preparedness, response, and recovery, Texas Tech has developed an emergency management plan (EMP) designed as an all-hazards plan.
+The basic emergency procedures are to protect lives and property by effectively using university and campus community resources.

 A principle tenet of the EMP is the use of the National Incident Management System (NIMS), which has been formally adopted by the Texas Tech University System Board of Regents as the foundation for incident command, coordination and support activities for the Texas Tech University System and its member institutions.
-It is the policy of the Texas Tech University System to coordinate training on the National Incident Management System and its core components to personnel responsible for managing and/or supporting major emergency and disaster operations.
+It is the policy of the Texas Tech University System to coordinate training on the NIMS and its core components for personnel responsible for managing and/or supporting major emergency and disaster operations.